Dedzsinator/pyHMSSQL/ARCHITECTURE.md

 ## Storage Layer

-pyHMSSQL uses MongoDB as its storage engine:
+pyHMSSQL uses MongoDB as its storage engine with these additions:

-- Database metadata stored in MongoDB collections
+- **Metadata Collections**:
+  - `views` collection for view definitions
+  - `procedures` collection for stored procedure definitions
+  - `functions` collection for function definitions
-- Table definitions stored as documents
+  - `triggers` collection for trigger definitions

-- Index information maintained in separate collections
-- Actual table data stored as documents in MongoDB collections
-- B+ Tree index files stored in the filesystem
+- **In-Memory Storage**:
-- User accounts and preferences stored in MongoDB
+  - Temporary tables stored in memory, linked to session ID
+  - Not persisted between server restarts

 ## Communication Protocol